UTZbox/LetsGO/README.md

 // Further improvements:
 - Change the Audio Clock to 48 kHz
-- Maybe build a Basic Version with USB-MIDI Interface

 // Support
 If you need some Support just send me an E-Mail to mail - at - utzs.ch (My Name is Mike)